verowangari/Delani_Studio/README.md

 #### By
 Veronica Wangari
 ## Description
-A landing page for a fictional studio.
+A landing page for a fictional studio that offers designs, development and product management services.
 ## Link to Github Pages